alatyshev/s2i-workshop/README.md

 ## Development environment

 This assumes you have the OpenShift CLI installed on your machine.
 It would be best if you're running version 3.6.0 (`oc version`).
-If you already don't have a local OpenShift cluster running then `oc cluster up` and `oc login -u system:admin`.
-If you can see the single node of your cluster by running `oc get nodes` then you're good to go.
+If you already don't have a local OpenShift cluster running then `oc cluster up`.
+You can run something like `oc version` to check that the API server is actually accessible.

 ## Example ruby app